9 Horror Movie Remakes That Are Actually Worth Your Time

 Texas Chainsaw Massacre (2003)

-While the remake is good, it can't quite match the original's level of fear and intensity.
-But still, at least it was a hell of a lot better than the 2022 version of TCM..
+Andrew Bryniarski's performance as Leatherface was really good, as was R. Lee Ermey's who played Sheriff Hoyt. and while the remake is good, it can't quite match the original for me, but still, at least it was a hell of a lot better than the 2022 version of TCM.
 [Texas Chainsaw Massacre 2003 on IMDB]

 Friday the 13th (2009)

 The 2009 version of Friday the 13th has its strengths and weaknesses.
-The actors in the film delivered decent performances, with Derek Mears standing out as a convincing Jason Voorhees
+The actors in the film delivered decent performances, with Derek Mears standing out as a convincing Jason Voorhees, but it would have been better to see the story continue from where the original series left off, exploring what happened to Jason after his supposed drowning.

 IT (2017)

-Despite IT not being a traditional remake really, I decided to include it on this list because it successfully captures the spirit of the original story and helped introduce a new generation of horror fans to the horrifying world of Pennywise the Clown.
+Despite IT not being a traditional remake really, I decided to include it on this list because it successfully captures the spirit of the original story and it helped introduce a new generation of horror fans to the horrifying world of Pennywise the Clown.
 [IT 2017 on IMDB]

 Dawn of the Dead (2004)

-One of the best features of the movie is the portrayal of the actual zombies.
-They are faster, more fierce, and more violent than the zombies in the original film.
+One of the best features of the movie is the portrayal of the actual zombies, they are faster, more fierce, and more violent than the zombies in the original film.

 The Hills Have Eyes (2006)